 Identical to the CompactFlash card, attached FireWire drives are formatted as FAT32 volumes.
-Upon connection to an unformatted (or non-FAT32 formatted) external drive, the 702T will prompt the user to format the drive.
+Upon connection to an unformatted (or non-FAT32 formatted) external drive, the 702 will prompt the user to format the drive.
 If the drive is already formatted as a FAT32 volume the drive will be ready to be selected as a storage medium.
-The front panel drive LED will illuminate to show which drives
+The front panel drive LED will illuminate to show which drives are available for recording.
+To reformat an attached drive, follow the same procedure as formatting the CompactFlash, substituting the external drive menu selection for the CF.

-After recording to an external drive has stopped, it may take several seconds for the 702T to finish "housekeeping" on drive.
+After recording to an external drive has stopped, it may take several seconds for the 702 to finish "house-keeping" on drive.
 This is especially true when recording to DVD-RAM disks, which generally have slower throughput than hard drives.
 When preparing to disconnect a FireWire drive, always observe the amber activity LED labeled EXT.
 If it is lit, wait until it is off before disconnecting the drive.
 If the drive is disconnected while the LED is on, there is a high likelihood that the file being written will be unusable and there is a possibility of FAT corruption on the drive.